wistia/fresh-url/README.md

 `timeout` is how long in milliseconds it will continue poll that `conditionFn` before giving up.
 It defaults to 5 seconds.

-### FreshUrl.originalUrl

-Want access to the raw original URL?
-It's in `FreshUrl.originalUrl`.

 ## Bonus Features